frissyn/valorant.py/README.md

 print(client.get_session())
 ```

+**NOTE:** *The Local Client interacts with the Client API that Valorant uses while the game is running on your system.
+This means access to current player, friend requests, shop, etc. The Local Client is currently unstable. `valorant.py` is not liable for any punishment you may recieve should you use its tools to break Valorant ToS. (i.e Auto-Agent Selection)*

 ## Documentation

-The public API documentation for `valorant.py` is hosted [`here`](https://valorantpy.readthedocs.io/en/latest/).
+The public API documentation for `valorant.py` is hosted on [ReadTheDocs.io](https://valorantpy.readthedocs.io/en/latest/).

 If you're making edits to the documentation, you can generate the HTML and start a local server by running `bash bin/docs.sh` in the repository directory.
-This requires [`Ruby`](https://www.ruby-lang.org/en/documentation/installation/) 2.5 or higher (Sorry if you have to install Ruby just to edit the docs =P).
+This script uses Ruby to start a static file server, if you don't have Ruby 2.7+ installed, you can use any preferred utility to get a server up and running.

 ## Contributing